NEW HARDY FRUITS from PRAIRIE GARDENS – BON ACCORD, ALBERTA

 Cold Hardy Strawberry Plants for Zone 2 Gardens

 In our northern climate with cold winter temperatures, hardiness is a priority for strawberry gardeners.
 For our pick-your own farm, flavor is at the top of the list.
 Covering plants with straw at the end of October is a really good idea to protect the flower buds.
 Summer-bearing varieties of strawberry produce fruit in July in Edmonton gardens.
-Honeyoe, Kent and a new variety called Cavendish are our faves.
+Honeyoe, Kent are our tried and true varieties for July harvests.
+Extend your harvest by planting day-neutral or everbearers, which will bloom and fruit a few times over the summer and into October.
+Seascape, Albion, Cabarillo and San Andreas are Dayneutral varieties.

-We offer the Romance Series of Hardy Cherries.
+We offer the latest introductions from the U of S Sour Cherry breeding program, including the Romance Series of Hardy Cherries.
 Great for fresh eating, good for canning or juicing.
 Which one to plant?
 Planting all six gives a harvest from the end of July to mid-September.
 Each cultivar has about a three-week harvest period.
 Expect some fruit three years after planting, with greater yield after 5 years, and peak capacity after seven years.
+Cherries are self-fertile and do not require a pollinator.
+The brix (or sugar levels) of these cherries is actually higher than traditional sweet cherries, but with their sour cherry parentage, they also have a higher acidity of the sour cherry – great for pies, syrups, and eating fresh out of hand.

 Hardy Apricots for Zone 2-3 Orchards and Gardens